ChaitanyaHota/Resume/README.md

 	Proficient in integration using REST, Metadata APIs, Tooling API.

 	Proficiency working with Development tools such as Eclipse IDE, VS Code, GitHub and Deployment tools such as ANT, Auto Rabbit, COPADO and VS Code.

-	Identify opportunities to fine-tune and optimize applications of developed projects

 	Automated Post Refresh activities which are done after every deployment using Tooling API and Metadata API.